tenderScript/tenderScript.github.io/_posts/2017-05-08-professionalsuite.markdown

 **Design**

-Although portions of professional suite were to be done in context of the <a href="/sports-hub/">public facing product</a>, the design goals were to stay true to the existing products, while enhancing the visual clarity of the UI.
-The existing visual direction was strong, but it was being under utilized.
-With minor changes we believed we could make improvements to the products functionality.
+Although portions of professional suite was done in the context of a <a href="/sports-hub/">public facing product</a>, the design goal of the back end was to stay true to the existing product, and enhance the visual clarity of the UI.
+The existing visual direction was strong, but was being under utilized, and with minor changes I believed I could make improvements to the products functionality.
 <br>
 <br>